jdmedlock/chs73/README.md

 | VITE_CLOUDINARY_NAME | <your 9-character unique cloud name> |
 | PAYPAL_CLIENT_ID     | <your paypal API client id> |

+## Testing

+This app uses Playwright for end-to-end testing.
+Tests are maintained in the `tests` directory.

+To run all tests enter the command `npm test`.
+To run a specific test use the command `npx playwright test <test-file-name>`.
+For example, `npx playwright test 0201-fridayevent.spec.js`.
 ## Release History

 You can find what changed, when in the [release history](./docs/RELEASE_HISTORY.md)